hphilamore/teleoperated_wings/README.md

-A set of client and server programs to run on a computer and raspberry pi robot respectively.
+A set of client and server programs to run on a computer and raspberry pi robot respectively, in order to tele-operate the server robot from the client computer over a local wifi network.

 The computer client is responsible for motion (hand) tracking from a video image and translating these into robot commands.